-With appropriate mitigation or avoidance measures in place for Site NO0093, the construction and operation of the Project is unlikely to affect historic properties listed in, eligible for, or potentially eligible for listing in the NRHP.
-No additional mitigation measures specific to archaeological or historic resources are proposed beyond those described for Site NO0093.
+With the exception of Site 21MR0111, the Phase I investigations of the Land Control Area in 2022, 2024, and 2025 did not identify archaeological sites or architectural resources eligible for listing or listed in the NRHP that would be affected by the proposed Project.
+Based on Tetra Tech's recommendations for avoidance, Lake Charlotte has designed the Project to avoid impacting Site 21MR0111.
+Therefore, the construction and operation of the Project would not affect historic properties listed in, eligible for, or potentially eligible for listing in the NRHP.
+No mitigation measures specific to archaeological or historic resources are proposed.

-Before construction of the Project begins, Summit Lake will prepare an Unanticipated Discoveries Plan that will outline the steps to be taken if previously unrecorded cultural resources or human remains are encountered during construction.
+Before construction of the Project begins, Lake Charlotte will prepare an Unanticipated Discoveries Plan that will outline the steps to be taken if previously unrecorded cultural resources or human remains are encountered during construction.